 James was convicted on April 15, 1982, and on May 7, 1982, he was sentenced to life in prison without parole.

 He lost his appeals and ultimately reached out to the New York-based Innocence Project in 2005 to try to get DNA testing performed.
 Jefferson County crime lab personnel searched for evidence in the case, but were unable to find anything.

 On May 3, 2010, Milton Dureau, who worked in the lab, was looking for evidence in a different case when he happened upon a slide from James’s case.
 He remembered the case number from his earlier search for evidence.
 The slide was sent out for DNA testing and on September 26, 2011, the tests excluded James as the rapist.

 On October 20, 2011, 24th Judicial District Judge Henry Sullivan vacated James’s conviction and the charges were dismissed.
 That night, James was put into solitary confinement to ensure his safety and the following morning, October 21, 2011, James was released from the Louisiana State Penitentiary at Angola.
-In 2012, James was awarded $250,000 in state compensation.
+James subsequently was awarded $330,000 in state compensation.

 – Maurice Possley